benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

             "none": No authentication

             Multiple <authentication> elements per server
-            config are valid.
+            configuration are valid.
 Clients will pick the first one that they support.
             -->
           <authentication>password-cleartext</authentication>